scala/make-release-notes/hand-written.md

 Our policies do not extend to the meta-issue: ensuring binary compatibility for bytecode generated from identical sources, by different version of scalac?
 (The same problem exists for compiling on different JDKs.)
 While we strive to achieve this, it's not something we can test in general.
-Notable examples where we know meta-binary compatibility is hard to achieve: specialisation and the optimizer.
+Notable examples where we know meta-binary compatibility is hard to achieve: specialization and the optimizer.

 In short, if binary compatibility of your library is important to you, use [MiMa](https://github.com/typesafehub/migration-manager) to verify compatibility before releasing.
 Compiling identical sources with different versions of the Scala compiler (or on different JVM versions!) could result in binary incompatible bytecode.